telerik/kendo-ui-core/docs/controls/navigation/tabstrip/how-to/save-content-scroll-position.md

 ---
 title: Save Content Scroll Position
-page_title: Save TabStrip Content Scroll Position | Kendo UI TabStrip
+page_title: Save Content Scroll Position | Kendo UI TabStrip
-description: "Learn how to save the scroll position of the TabStrip content."
+description: "Learn how to save the scroll position of the Kendo UI TabStrip content."
 slug: howto_savecontentscrollposition_tabstrip
 ---

-# Save TabStrip Content Scroll Position
+# Save Content Scroll Position

-The TabStrip content's scroll position may be reset when changing the active tab.
-This depends on browser behavior.
+The scroll position of the TabStrip content might be reset when changing the active tab.
+This depends on the browser behavior.
 If persisting the scroll position is required, use the [`select`](/api/javascript/ui/tabstrip#events-select) event to save the current scroll position, and the [`activate`](/api/javascript/ui/tabstrip#events-activate) event to restore it.

 ###### Example